 Persistent bruxism can lead to gum recession and even tooth loss as the constant grinding of the teeth and clenching of the jaw can be harmful to the teeth and the jaw.
 The edges of the teeth can wear off with the passage of time and the entire tooth structure could be affected.
 Moreover, if the teeth have already become weak due to decay, gum disease, or any factor, then they unable to resist the bruxism effect and more damage is caused.

 The treatment for bruxism depends upon the exact cause of the condition.
 If bruxism is only a habit without any other triggering factor, then habit modification should be done.
-Other treatments are:
+Other Dentist Advice About Oral Health Treatments are:

 - Use of dental guards and splits